Hugo-Econ/Applied-Industrial-Organization/README.md

 ## Data
 Stores datasets.

+## 0. Demand Estimation
+This Stata script estimates demand using a logit model, incorporating brand and time-fixed effects.
+It highlights the importance of addressing endogeneity in price using instrumental variables (IV) and compares different elasticity estimation methods.

 ## 1. Optimization
 This MATLAB script optimizes a firm's profit by determining the optimal price for a product while considering competition in a logit demand model.
 It also visualizes profit and market share as functions of price and then numerically optimizes the firm's pricing decision using _fminunc_.